 Tight muscles have limited contracting range because they are already tense and short.
 Going back to the basketball example, it is like trying to gracefully slow the ball down from the point of impact over 1-2 inches towards the chest instead of 5-6 inches.
 Less momentum is bled off, leaving more for the rest of the body to absorb.

 Also when muscles are weak or poorly coordinated, they can’t pull enough to slow things down enough or start pulling too late by a few milliseconds.
 Milliseconds may sound like a very short period of time.
 If the force is large or occurs repeatedly, this small difference can contributed to cumulative stress overtime.

-To keep the muscles healthty, exercise and stretch regulary.
+To keep the muscles healthy, exercise and stretch regularly.
 If the muscles are tight, release them with deep tissue massages.